MantledIllusion/essentials/camunda7-essentials/camunda7-migrator/README.md

 ## The Gist about Scenarios

-**_ProcessMigration_**'s fluent patter builder allows defining migrations as so-called **scenarios**, with a scenario being defined as an enclosed rule set for process instances and definitions that migrations can take place in.
+**_ProcessMigration_**'s customizer pattern builder allows defining migrations as so-called **scenarios**, with a scenario being defined as an enclosed rule set for process instances and definitions that migrations can take place in.

 As a result, a scenario's definition is complete once:
 - There are sufficient filters to retrieve the process instances meant to be migrated